eirikdahlen/TDT4290_Aqueous/README.md

 ### Windows

-We recommend Git Bash, which can be downloaded [here](https://git-scm.com/downloads), as shell/command promt.
+We recommend Git Bash, which can be downloaded [here](https://git-scm.com/downloads) as shell/command prompt.

 You also need to download these if you haven't already.